Go Your Own Way: Other versions

 The Cranberries released their rendition of "Go Your Own Way" on The Complete Sessions release of To The Faithful Departed in 2002.

 Wilson Phillips recorded a new version of "Go Your Own Way" for their 2004 reunion album California.
 The song peaked at number 13 on the Billboard Adult Contemporary chart.
 In New Zealand, "Go Your Own Way" topped the country's adult contemporary radio chart for several weeks.

 In 2011, Lea Michele of the American musical comedy drama Glee sang the song on season two's "Rumours" episode.
 This cover would go on to peak at No. 45 in USA and 51 in the UK.
 A year later, in 2012, the American singer-songwriter Lissie charted with her version.
-This rendition was included on the Nicholas Sparks movie soundtrack for Safe Haven.
+This rendition was included on the Nicholas Sparks movie soundtrack for Safe Haven, and used in Season 1, Episode 3 of the TV series A Discovery of Witches.

 In 2022, Ben Platt and Aly & AJ performed the song on the former's Reverie Tour and during the Disneyland portions on the 2023 edition of Dick Clark's New Year's Rockin' Eve.

 After a 2024 PayPal commercial with Will Ferrell singing a slightly revised version of Fleetwood Mac's "Everywhere" a 2025 ad campaign starring Ferrell used an altered version of "Go Your Own Way", with the words "Pay your own way".